OpenRailwayMap/OpenRailwayMap/API.md

 The milestone keyword returns the position of a milestone on a line (with Tag ref) which is operated by an operator.
 Missing milestones are interpolated.

-The api is able to use both comma or point as decimal separator.
+The api is able to use both comma or point as decimal separator for the position.

 ---